 Janice laughed.
 “That’s ridiculous!
 I’ve known you only a few hours but I already know you better than to think you’d ever become a psychopath.
 More likely you’d become an athlete.
 Maybe go for the Olympics.”

 Anna grinned.
 “Yeah.
 The go-psycho idea is kind of pushing it.
-Though I half-believed it once.”
+Though I still half-believe it.”

 She sobered.
 “But athletics is out.”
 She glanced at Janice, measuring how much she could trust her.
 Not just emotionally, but her judgment.